-It’s a hub for the folks that work in the plethora of office buildings that surround the park.
+Clocking in at 9.6-acres, this isn’t the largest park in New York City by any stretch of the imagination, but it often feels the most full.
+It’s a hub for the folks that work in the office buildings that surround the park.
 The park benches swell with locals during the busy lunch hour most seasons of the year.

 My favorite season to visit Bryant Park is summer because of the free movies hosted on the lawn.
 The entire field is filled with cheery folks on picnic blankets, it’s the epitome of joy.
 In terms of romantic things to do in New York City, this one is hard to beat.

-#15.
-Get lost at the MET
+#14.
+Get Lost at the MET

 With more than 2 million pieces of art spanning 5,000+ years, the Met is the largest museum in the country and the fifth largest museum in the world.
 Averaging 6 million visitors per year, it’s also the most visited museum in New York City.

 Strolling past world-renowned art is definitely one of the most romantic things to do in New York City.
 When else will you have the change to discuss your hopes and dreams while staring at van Gogh’s self-portrait.
 Also, make sure to swing by the museums’ rooftop garden for panoramic views of Central Park.

 #13.
 Get Cocktails at the Best Bar in the World

 Dante dates back to 1915.
 It served as a staple for the community before slowly fading into oblivion before two Australians decided to breathe new life into the historic institution in 2015.
 The result was striking, within a few years of opening, Dante was named the best bar in the world in 2019 and appeared on the list again in 2020.